 The need to design systems with exception handling is a common source of complexity.

-Holism means looking at something in terms of how its parts join up (e.g. bicycle and rider) rather than dissecting each part.
+Holism: looking at a thing in terms of how its parts join up rather than dissecting each part.

 Having a holistic view of a thing does not mean you know the “whole” - all there is to know about the thing and/or its parts.